xingcheg/Plant-Traits-Extraction/README.md

 * **segmentation/seg_funcs_parallel.R**: this .R file is a pipline to segment a sequence of plant field photos using parallel computing.

 ## height_measurement
+Folder "height_measurement" includes the algorithm for height extraction and curve fitting, and one example growth curves fitting result.

 * **height_measurement/height_measure.R**: run this .R file to extract plant heights from the segmented images and fit growth curves for the plants.